CompendiumFi/PENDAX-SDK/README.md

 # PENDAX SOURCE DEVELOPER KIT (SDK)

 A Javascript library allowing simplified interaction with advanced commands on a growing list of cryptocurrency exchanges and financial applications.
-Bult and maintained by the team at [Compendium](https://compendium.finance).
+Built and maintained by the team at [Compendium](https://compendium.finance).

 Simplified exchange commands and interoperability.
 Our underlying high-frequency trading engine, PENDAX, is available for all developers, traders, financial analysts, and data scientists to build custom integrations on.
 It provides simple access to a variety of different use cases revolving around trading and data deployments.